ansrali/data422-group-project/project.daily.md

 __(Ansar Ali, Jeffrey Chi & Jinze(Jerry) Zhou)__

 ## 27-10-2022
-**Ansar** wrote the code to automate and scrape total exports data from InfoShare portal of Statistics New Zealand.
+**Ansar** wrote the code to automate and scrape total imports & exports data from InfoShare portal of Statistics New Zealand.

 ## 26-10-2022
 We held zoom meeting - every member of the group was present.